ReactPoland/React-Convention-Book/text/909_React_Convention.md

 ![926_reducer_action_reorder](http://test.przeorski.pl/book/926_reducer_action_reorder.png)

-An explanation for the code from the diffs:
+An explanation for the code from the diffs - you need to understand what we will send as a payload (__const reorder = action.payload__) in the function below:
 ```
   [DASHBOARD_REORDER_ITEM]: (state, action) => {
     const reorder = action.payload